SELab-2/Dr-Trottoir-4/readme/API-docs.md

 ```
 To access the documentation, head over to http://localhost:2002/api/schema/swagger-ui/.

 Please note that generating the schema might output a lot of warnings and errors.
-In the next section we'll talk about to
+In the next section we'll talk about how to
 fix the most common error, but I am unsure whether the warnings will cause any issues.
 I recommend to fix the errors first
 to see if the result is already as desired, and if so, we can probably ignore the warnings.